 Academic and Career Advising is here to help students choose the right career and major, explore transfer options and keep students on track to achieving their goals throughout their time at Waubonsee.
+See also "Counseling Academic and Career Advising."

-New students who have never attended Waubonsee or other colleges/ universities before should start with Admissions.
-Admissions helps students through the getting started process, including completion of the New Student Application, Course Placement, Pre-Registration Review (PRR), and first-semester advising and registration.
+New students who have never attended Waubonsee or other college/ universities before should start with Admissions.
+Admissions helps students through the getting started process, including completion of the New Student Application, Course Placement, Pre-Registration Review (PRR) and first semester advising and registration.